rax845163/federatorai-operator/docs/crd_alamedaservice.md

 - Field: enableGui
   - type: boolean
   - description: Federator.ai Operator will deploy GUI to visualize Alameda predictions/recommendations and cluster/node status if this field is set to _true_.
 Default is _true_.
+- Field: enableDispatcher
+  - type: boolean
+  - description: Federator.ai Operator will deploy alameda-dispatcher and rabittmq to sent predict job to alameda-ai if this field is set to _true_.
+Default is _true_.
 - Field: enableFedemeter
   - type: boolean
   - description: Federator.ai Operator will deploy Fedemeter and you must add your Fedemeter serviceAccount to privileged SecurityContextConstraints